h4ckl4bm3/resources/index.md

 # Documentation

 In this wiki I'll try to add and maintain useful links to good information for security professionals.
 Some links may only be relevant in Sweden.
+Some information will be basic but can be useful if you're stressed.
+I will try to add information when ever I find something new or looks at something old that isn't in this wiki already.

 First I add links to other collections of links and information.
 I've found lots of useful information from others and like to mention them.